masashitsubaki/molecularGNN_smiles/README.md

 The training result and trained model are saved in the output directory (after training, see output/result and output/model).

-(iii) You can change the hyperparameters in preprocess_data.sh (e.g., radius) and run_training.sh (e.g., dimensionality, batch size, the number of layers, and learning rate), and try to learn various models!
+(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh.
+Try to learn various models!

 ## Training of our neural network using your molecular property dataset